 3. Supporting apostates - How can groups support people leaving religion?

 4. School speakers - How can groups support the Humanists UK's School Speaker Programme

 5. Community impact project - What projects can local groups design that will have the maximum positive impact on your community and how to get them funded?

 6. Campaigns - How should local groups campaign?

-7. Strengthening diversity - How can groups increase the ethnic and gender diversity of their (and the BHA's) membership?
+7. Strengthening diversity - How can groups increase the ethnic and gender diversity of their (and the Humanists UK's) membership?

-8. Pastoral Care - How can groups support the BHA's Pastoral Care work?
+8. Pastoral Care - How can groups support the Humanists UK's Pastoral Care work?

 This was followed by a very professional presentation by Carolyn Bishop of Greater Manchester Humanists on a ten-point plan for building a successful annual events programme.
-After this, Sarah Gillam, the BHA's new Director of Communications and Development, discussed how to spread the word about our partner groups.
+After this, Sarah Gillam, the Humanists UK's new Director of Communications and Development, discussed how to spread the word about our partner groups.

 A great deal of very professional advice was gleaned from the event, and much of it will inform our 2017 events and aspirations.

 Harrow Standing Advisory Council on Religious Education (SACRE)